trivnguyen/JeansGNN/README.rst

 JeansGNN: Neural Simulation-based Inference with GNN for Jeans Modeling
 ==================================================

 JeansGNN is a neural simulation-based inference framework for Jeans modeling based on Nguyen et al. (2023) [1].
+You can also find our paper on arXiv at `https://arxiv.org/abs/2208.12825`.

 The framework is built on top of the `PyTorch Geometric <https://pytorch-geometric.readthedocs.io/en/latest/>`_ and `PyTorch Lightning <https://pytorch-lightning.readthedocs.io/en/latest/>`_ library.

 Installation
 ------------